Philippine Independent Church: Views on divorce

 Although no official statement yet from the Church as a whole, a number of church officials, especially those from Mindanao, expressed openness to the passage of the Divorce Bill in the Philippines.
 However, they clarified that it should not be misconstrued as a disregard to the "sanctity of marriage", but as a matter of practicality.
 They further stated that while they believe that couples are duty-bound to keep their marriage vows, divorce may be used as a last resort, when psychological and incompatibility problems make it difficult for both partners to live together.

 According to the officials, the IFI's stance on the controversial subject stems from its teachings that emphasize the "people's rights for freedom, dignity, and integrity, which also means encouraging the society to be responsive to the realities of time and to recognize that there have been unions that were wrong".
 They further clarified that the church will still "guide" couples on not resorting to divorce, if possible.

 Response to red-tagging

-Several church officials are advocates against the culture of impunity and as a result, a number of advocates have been recipients of accusations by government personnel tagging them as alleged enablers and sympathizers of insurgents and terrorists ("red-tagging").
+Several church officials are advocates against the culture of impunity and as a result, a number of them have received accusations by government personnel tagging them as alleged enablers and sympathizers of insurgents and terrorists ("red-tagging").
 The church released a statement strongly condemning such allegations.
 A number of church officials also urged Congress to probe the red-tagging incidents and conduct an impartial investigation.